-- 2.1 This procedure has been adopted by the Governing Board and forms part of the contract of employment of all staff employed in St Teresa's Catholic Primary School - 2.2 This procedure has been written on the understanding that the day to day management of attendance is undertaken by the Headteacher (or nominated person), and dismissal decisions are taken by the Attendance and Dismissal Committee of the Governing Board.
+2.1 This procedure has been adopted by the Governing Board and forms part of the contract of employment of all staff employed in St Anthony's Catholic Primary School.

+This procedure has been written on the understanding that the day to day management of attendance is undertaken by the Headteacher (or nominated person), and dismissal decisions are taken by the Attendance and Dismissal Committee of the Governing Board.
 However, in accordance with the provisions of the Education Act 2002 and its associated School Staffing (England) Regulations 2003 and 2009, the Governing Board may elect to delegate the power to make dismissal decisions to the Headteacher.
 If this is the case, there will be no Attendance and Dismissal Committee.
-Instead the dismissal decision will be taken by the Headteacher, and the appeal referred to the Appeals Committee of the Governing Board.
-For further details, see Appendix B. - 2.3 If the responsibility for dismissal decisions rests with the Headteacher, to preserve the integrity of the managing attendance process, the Governing Board should delegate the responsibility for the day to day management under this procedure to another member of the School Leadership Team, thereby leaving the Headteacher available to consider what action should be taken at the end of the formal procedures, including dismissal. - 2.4 In these cases, any reference to the role of the Headteacher within this procedure should be taken to mean the member of the School Leadership Team responsible for the day to day management of attendance (identified with an asterisk (\) throughout this procedure).
+Instead the dismissal decision will be taken by the Headteacher, and the appeal referred to the full Governing Board.
+For further details, see Appendix B. If the responsibility for dismissal decisions rests with the Headteacher, to preserve the integrity of the managing attendance process, the Governing Board should delegate the responsibility for the day to day management under this procedure to another member of the School Leadership Team, thereby leaving the Headteacher available to consider what action should be taken at the end of the formal procedures, including dismissal.

+In these cases, any reference to the role of the Headteacher within this procedure should be taken to mean the member of the School Leadership Team responsible for the day to day management of attendance (identified with an asterisk () throughout this procedure).

-2.5 In this school, the responsibility for dismissal decisions rests with the Attendance and Dismissals Committee of the Governing Board.
+- 2.2 In this school, the responsibility for dismissal decisions rests with the Headteacher/the Attendance and Dismissals Committee of the Governing Board (delete as necessary). - 2.3 Nothing in this procedure shall prevent an employee from exercising their statutory rights under employment law to register a claim with an employment tribunal.